When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 Should I book a holiday to Turkey this summer?

-The UK requires you to get tests on return, even if Turkey is later added to the green list.
 Read our piece on travel traffic lights for more details.

 Vaccines and vaccine passports